nathanl/authority/README.md

-# ModelCitizen
+# Authority

 ## SUPER ALPHA VERSION

 ## Overview

-ModelCitizen gives you a clean and easy way to say, in your Rails app, **who** is allowed to do **what** with your models.
+Authority gives you a clean and easy way to say, in your Rails app, **who** is allowed to do **what** with your models.

 It assumes that you already have some kind of user object in your application.

-The goals of ModelCitizen are:
+The goals of Authority are:

 - To allow broad, class-level rules.
 Examples:
   - "Basic users cannot delete **any** Widget."